 One of the first things you need to check are the sights you wish to visit during your stay here.
-Meteora offer a wide range of sights and things to do, all listed in our website in the “what to see” and the “things to do” sections.
-Of course the things that you’ll do and see always depend on the time and energy you wish to spent in each place you visit.
-So make sure to allocate enough time for Meteora, if that is possible, because this is a destination that truly offers a magical and unique travel experience.
-What most of us would call it a life time experience.
+Meteora offers a wide range of sights and things to do, all listed on our website in the “what to see” and the “things to do” sections.
+Of course, the things that you’ll do and see always depend on the time and energy you wish to spend in each place you visit.
+So make sure to allocate enough time for Meteora, if that is possible because this is a destination that truly offers a magical and unique travel experience.
+What most of us would call it a lifetime experience.

 Something else to keep in mind is that you won’t find places for lunch or dinner up on the rocks.
 There are only 3 cantinees that sell small snacks and soft beverages, that’s all you will find up there.
 Each one of the cantinees is parked outside of Great Meteoro, Varlaam and Agios Stefanos monasteries respectively.
 So don’t expect to find any taverns or restaurants inside the site of Meteora.
 You can have lunch or dinner at a restaurant either in the village of Kastraki or in the town of Kalambaka.